Holography Transformer: Introduction

 \section{Introduction}

+From ancient times to the present, physics has long aimed to try to understand and explain our world through mathematical description.
+In the past, Newton's laws of motion were used to describe the movements of objects, enabling precise calculations of their positions at specific times and the analysis of forces acting upon them.
+However, as modern science progressed, Newton's world view has reached its limit as a good tool, in the process of overcoming this circumstance, new theories like quantum mechanics and the theory of relativity have been developed.

-Quantum gravity offers a unified perspective on gravity and quantum mechanics.
-Among various approaches, the AdS/CFT correspondence has emerged as a promising candidate for describing the interplay between these fundamental theories.
-This correspondence is an idea that suggests the information of quantum states can be encoded in higher-dimensional spacetime \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998aa, Witten:1998ab, Aharony:1999ti, deHaro:2000vlm, Benna:2008zy, Bergman:2018hin, Ryu:2006ef, Swingle:2009bg, Mojtahedi_2022}, with an additional holographic coordinate that represents the energy scale in the holographic renormalization group (RG) flow \cite{Park:2022aa, Park:2020aa, Park:2018aa}.
+Quantum gravity is a new theory that provides a unified viewpoint to look at gravity and the quantum theory.
+Especially, the holographic theory so-called anti-de Sitter space/conformal field theory (AdS/CFT) correspondence has been accepted as the most probable candidate for describing them together.
+The core idea of the AdS/CFT correspondence is that the information of quantum states can be encoded in one-higher dimensional spacetime \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998aa, Witten:1998ab, Aharony:1999ti, deHaro:2000vlm, Benna:2008zy, Bergman:2018hin, Ryu:2006ef, Swingle:2009bg, Mojtahedi_2022}, where the additional holographic coordinate plays the role of energy scale from the viewpoint of the holographic renormalization group (RG) flow \cite{Park:2022aa, Park:2022fqy, Park:2020aa, Park:2018aa}.
+Based on the correspondence, various areas of physics have been extensively studied \cite{Erlich:2005qh, Karch:2006pv, Karch:2002sh, Casini:2011kv, Faulkner:2013ana, Myers:2010tj}.

-The AdS/CFT correspondence has been extensively employed in research across various fields of physics \cite{Erlich:2005qh, Karch:2006pv, Karch:2002sh, Casini:2011kv, Faulkner:2013ana, Myers:2010tj}.
-Notably, Ryu and Takayanagi made a significant achievement by introducing a method to calculate entanglement entropy in holography \cite{Ryu:2006ef}, overcoming the complexity associated with theoretical approaches.
-Their work opened new avenues for exploration in quantum field theory \cite{Faulkner:2013ana, Myers:2010tj, Maldacena:2013xja, Lewkowycz:2013nqa, Nishioka:2009un, Penington:2019npb}.

-Artificial intelligence (AI) has recently played a crucial role in enhancing our understanding of holography theory.
-Deep learning techniques, especially when applied to the analysis of strongly-coupled systems, have proven invaluable \cite{You_2018, Hashimoto:2018wm, ShibaFunai:2018aaw, Akutagawa:2020aa, Chen:2021giw, Lam:2021ugb, Park:2022fqy, Li:2023aa, You:2017guh}.
-Deep neural networks have demonstrated their prowess in predicting and understanding condensed matter systems \cite{Hashimoto:2018wm}.

-This paper introduces AI methods for reconstructing dual geometries by analyzing holographic entanglement entropies.
-Our method aims to reconstruct theories or equations of motion from experimental or observational data, which is a formidable challenge due to the nonlinear nature of the equations that govern quantum theory and gravity.
+One of the important progress has been achieved in \cite{Ryu:2006ef}.
+It is well known that the computation of the entanglement entropy is a hard task on the field theory side.
+However, the holographic method proposed in \cite{Ryu:2006ef} provided an easier way to calculate the entanglement entropy and opened a new area to be investigated \cite{Faulkner:2013ana, Myers:2010tj, Maldacena:2013xja, Lewkowycz:2013nqa, Nishioka:2009un, Penington:2019npb}.